gbitsys/rsa_diffiehelman/README.md

 </ul>
 <p>NOTE!
 For the -a flag case the program reads the file 'message.txt' and sores the results into the 'performance.txt' file.
 You can try the test: ./rsa_assign_1 -a performance.txt</p>

+For this project usage of GNU Multiple Precision Library was necessary because of dealing with very long numbers.